PraveenSSAnalyst/Data-Professional-Survey-PowerBI/README.md

 # Data-Professional-Survey
-I recently created a Power BI dashboard based on a Data Professional Survey, focusing on fundamental best practices to ensure clarity and efficiency.
+Power BI dashboard based on a Data Professional Survey, focusing on fundamental best practices to ensure clarity and efficiency.

 Here’s what I prioritized: